zeromq/zebra/bindings/qt/README.md

 ## Notes

+### Dependent classes

+If the bindings are generated as part of a zproject that depends on another zproject (e.g. zyre on czmq), the Qt bindings will automatically detect all dependent classes and generate bindings for them too.
+Check the ./generate.sh output the see which dependent classes couldn't be resolved.

+### Excluded methods

 If you're missing some methods in the bindings then because they have been excluded.
 Currently methods are excluded if,